koehlma/momba/engine/crates/momba-simulator/README.md

 - Okamoto bound for amount of runs needed.
 - SMC for DTMC, sequential and in parallel.
 - SPRT implementation for DTMC.
-- DSMC using a NN json file, or a custom Oracle of your choice.
+- DSMC using a NN json file as the oracle.

 ## Future work

 - Other simulation bounds.
-- Generalization of oracle funtion.
+- Generalization of oracle function.
 - Dead predicates.
 - Implementation of training for the NN.
 - Action resolver by label.
 - Support for expected-like properties.
-- Use of local variables for the training of the model.
+- Support Scheduler Sampling for MDPs.